Britain is sinking day by day into crisis, but its government is missing - ExBulletin

 So why do Johnson’s allies say it is up to the next Prime Minister to take action to provide financial support for those suffering from the cost of living crisis, given the urgency of the situation and the fact that the professional civil service could work on the myriad of issues if that is the case.

-A government spokesperson told CNN that while “budgetary decisions for the coming months will rest with the next Prime Minister, we continue to support people directly with financial support under our existing $37 billion package which will continue to arrive in the coming weeks and months to help people cope with the rising cost of living.”
+A government spokesperson told CNN that while budgetary decisions for the coming months will rest with the next Prime Minister, we continue to support people directly with financial support under our existing 37 billion package which will continue to support people. arrive within weeks and months. to help people cope with the rising cost of living.

 But critics from across the political spectrum say this is insufficient and that stronger action must be taken now.